TrashUwU/PokeAssistant/src/TROUBLESHOOT.md

 Make sure you provided Channel ID(s) in Environment Variables.
 Read [this](https://github.com/TrashUwU/PokeAssistant#second-secret) again.
 ### Slow responses from bot
 Reboot your bot.
 Ping your bot in Discord to know the command.
+### Error of `SH Ping: None` everytime.
+Keep in mind, the bot doesn't ping offline members.
+If a member with tag is online and still not getting pinged, make sure you have enable [intents](https://github.com/TrashUwU/PokeAssistant#enabling-intents).
+After enabling, wait 1 hour for it to work.
 ### Bot works perfectly but goes offline if REPL tab from browser is closed
 Read/Watch [this](https://github.com/TrashUwU/PokeAssistant#step-3-keeping-the-bot-online-optional) Carefully.
 ## Different Issue?